Screen better, sleep better: 8-step guide to reduce manual reviews

 There are nearly 100 jurisdictions that have imposed sanctions to date, so keeping abreast of what’s happening is a Herculean task.
 You need up-to-date data, coupled with the right screening technology, to avoid fines and balance your resources and spending.

-Integration with Salv Bridge, a platform for collaborative investigations, allows you to send an RFI to a counterparty financial institution and gain information and insights crucial for resolving screening alerts.
+Integration with Salv Bridge, a platform for collaborative investigations, allows you to reduce fraud losses through early detection.
 Learn how it brings together fincrime investigation teams across large banking groups, fintechs, and VASPs.

 A new approach to sanctions screening